linode/docs/docs/applications/puppet/set-up-puppet-master-agent.md

         PermitRootLogin no
         ~~~

-4. Navigate back to the `manifests` directory, and create a file called `ssh.pp`.
+4. Navigate back to the `manifests` directory and create a file called `ssh.pp`.
 Use the `file` resource to replace the default configuration file with the one managed by Puppet:

     {: .file}
     /etc/puppet/modules/accounts/manifests/ssh.pp